mozilla/extension-workshop/README.md

 ### Production builds

 Building for production is slightly different.
 The Eleventy process and the JS and CSS builds happen in series.
-Then a 3rd `asset-pipeline` process happens which takes the the built content from `./build` directoty and runs it through various optimizations.
+Then a 3rd `asset-pipeline` process initiates and takes the the built content from `./build` directory and runs it through various optimizations.

-In these steps the following takes place:
+During these optimizations, the following takes place:

 * Binary files are versioned with hashes in the file names.
 * References to these file in CSS and JS are updated.
-* CSS and JS are minified
+* CSS and JS are minified.
 * The HTML is processed to update the references to the assets new hash-based filenames.

-All of this means that we can serve the site with far-future expires headers.
-If the resource is in the browser's cache it won't even make a request for it.
-To break the cache the resource's url needs to change.
-When something ie updated and the script re-run the hash in the filename will change, which won't be ccached and the browser will know to fetch it.
+All of this means that we can serve the site with far-future `Expires` headers.
+If the resource is in the browser's cache, the browser won't even make a request for it.
+To break the cache, the resource's URL needs to change.
+When something is updated and the script is re-run, the hash in the filename will change, so the new filename won't be cached and the browser will know to fetch it.
 This helps the site be fast.

-Whilst the `asset-pipline` script is custom, it leverages a lot of existing libs where possible, these include Terser, postHTML, postCSS and various plugins.
+Whilst the `asset-pipline` script is custom, it leverages a lot of existing libs where possible, these include Terser, postHTML, postCSS, and various plugins.

-At some point it's likely 11ty will have its own mechanism for wrangling assets and at that point this will no longer be required.
+It's likely that some day, 11ty will have its own mechanism for wrangling assets.
+At that point, this will no longer be required.

 #### Asset paths

-For the asset-pipeline script to do it's thing, all you need to do is refer to all assets with a path beginning with `/assets/` if you do that, everything else is handled for you ✨
+For the `asset-pipeline` script to do its thing, all you need to do is refer to all assets with a path beginning with `/assets/`.
+If you do that, everything else is handled for you ✨

 ## Development Guide: Content Updates

-This site has three templates: a full-width page, a sidebar page for documentation, and a Content Guidelines page
+This site has three templates:

+1. A full-width page
+2. A sidebar "page" for documentation
+3. A Content Guidelines page

 ### Repo layout